 Why Choose a Private Expat Plan Instead of a National Plan

-National, state funded or public health Insurance can be very different to what most Expatriates are used to and can be of limited service for internationally mobile citizens.
-Many public plans offer less in terms of medical services than what is covered under a private plan.
+National, state-funded or public health Insurance can be very different to what most Expatriates are used to and can be of limited service for internationally mobile citizens.
+Many public plans offer less regarding medical services than what is covered under a private plan.
 For example, it is unlikely you will be covered for medical evacuation benefits under a public health plan.
 Just like you would compare international health plans to pick the best coverage, review and compare your expatriate insurance plan to the national/public plan offered in the country where you will be located.

-Public plans (including Medicare in the USA) generally only cover you in your host country or region.
+Public plans (including Medicare in the USA) usually only cover you in your host country or region.
 For an expatriate that travels for business or returns home throughout the year, benefits stop at the border.
 When covered under a national plan you may not have access to the leading private facilities or specialists.
 Private plans also offer 24/7 medical assistance (to find a doctor or facility), translation services (help with communicating with local healthcare providers), repatriation, etc. Finally, most private providers offer optional riders for dental, vision, add, etc.

 Which is More Expensive – National or Private Plans

 It depends on where you are living.
 Health care costs, and domestic insurance plans, in the US, are significantly higher than in other countries.
 Further, expatriates in the US are not bound by the ACA and can choose a policy the best suits their needs, and wallet, rather than a domestic US health insurance plan, which can often be significantly more expensive.

 In other countries where health care, and public health plans, costs are less, the quality of care may vary from city to city or facility to facility.
 It makes sense to have private insurance to pay for the costs of treatment at high-quality facilities without the long waiting periods.
 An Expatriate plan provides you the option to choose the facilities from which you receive your care.